inbo/tutorials/content/tutorials/r_inboveg/index.md

 More complex queries
 --------------------

-These functions gives the basis information out of INBOVEG.
-If more precise information is needed 'dplyr' is the magic word.
-In future more complex functions can be build to help the inboveg-users
+These functions give basis information out of INBOVEG.
+If more detailed information is needed 'dplyr' is the magic word.
+In future more complex functions can be build to help the inboveg-users.

 Closing the connection
 ======================